sergey21432/Lectin-3/markdown_instructions.md

 To create hierarchy for lists, use "TAB" in start.

-To create item out of lists but in lists, use "TAB"
+Use "TAB" to create item out of list, but between list's item.

 ## Work with images